act-rules/act-rules.github.io/_rules/6cbcbe.md

 test_type: atomic

 description: |
-  This rule checks that links with identical accessible names serve an equivalent purpose.
+  This rule checks that links with identical accessible names resolve to the same resource or equivalent resources.

 success_criterion:
 - 2.4.9 # Link Purpose (Link Only)